OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-078.md

 ## Psalm 78:69

-> And He built His sanctuary like the heights,
+> And He established His sanctuary like the heights,
-> Like the earth which He has established forever.
+> Like the earth which He has founded forever.

 ## Psalm 78:70